HACKERALERT/Picocrypt/audit/README.md

 These are the core cryptography components that will need to be audited, once the fundraiser has raised enough money for the audit.
+Please donate some of your pocket change to help Picocrypt get audited.
+Thanks.